Menu

 MoleMap will provide individuals with the opportunity of remaining anonymous or using a pseudonym in their dealings with us where it is lawful and practicable (for example, when making a general enquiry).
 Generally, it is not practicable for MoleMap to deal with individuals anonymously or pseudonymously on an ongoing basis.
 If we do not collect personal information about you, you may be unable to utilise our services.

-MoleMap takes reasonable steps to protect your personal information from misuse, interference, and loss and from unauthorised access, modification, or disclosure.
+MoleMap takes reasonable steps to keep your personal information safe from misuse, interference, loss, and unauthorised access, modification or disclosure.

 Does MoleMap delete your information?